Skip to main content

 Visual Studio Code is included on the image as the default IDE.
 It comes with the devcontainers extension already installed.
 It's the recommended developer experience, start here if you're new to containerized development!

 The most current Docker Engine is included by default and is set up to be the default container runtime for vscode.
-DevPod is included to use devcontainer functionality across clouds and self-hosted setups.
+Using docker compose is also a great way to get started in container development and is an option if devcontainers don't fit your style.

 Devpod